 COVID-19 Situation Report

-*The average doses administered may exhibit a sharp decrease for the most recent data particularly over the weekend, which indicates effects of reporting delays.
+*The average daily doses administered may exhibit a sharp decrease for the most recent data, particularly over the weekend, which indicates effects of reporting delays.
 In an effort to reflect the longer-term trends, the numbers reported here may not correspond to the most recent data.

-*Changes in the frequency of state-level reporting may affect the accuracy of recently reported data, particularly over the weekend.
+*Changes in state-level reporting may affect the accuracy of recently reported data, particularly over the weekend or for states that are reporting mortality by date of death.
 In an effort to reflect the longer-term trends, the numbers reported here may not correspond to the most recent dates.

 *Due to delays in reporting, estimates for the average daily doses administered are less accurate for the most recent 5 days.
 The most current average provided here corresponds to 5 days ago.

 **The second dose of the Pfizer-BioNTech, Moderna, AstraZeneca-Oxford, and other 2-dose vaccines is technically a booster dose as well (ie, part of a prime-boost regimen), but here, we are specifically addressing additional “booster” doses administered beyond the original full vaccination regimen.